Tributary to the Table River - 125231 - Appendix

 Site Location

 PSCIS crossing 125231 is located on a tributary to the Table River near the 21km mark of the Chuchinka-Table FSR.
 The culverts are located 0.7km from the confluence of the Table River and approximately 200m upstream of a CN Railway culvert (PSCIS 197493 - discussed below).
-Canfor Corporation are the primary forest licensee at this location with the Ministry of Forests as the road tenure holders.
+Canfor Forest Products Ltd. are the primary forest licensee at this location with the Ministry of Forests as the road tenure holder.

 Background